Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Testbed requirements and platform features

 \textbf{M2}: Ability to measure application-level logs.
 Some security solutions work with application-level logs; the testbed should provide this type of data to create datasets of heterogeneous sources.
 Other additional measurements could include node CPU and memory resource usage metrics.

-With the ability to emulate complex topologies (\textbf{F5}) that include all the necessary services and devices, we can make the platform entirely isolated from the network and thus prevent the possible propagation of attacks from the testbed to the outside network, hence accomplishing the isolation requirement.
-The platform's extensibility is also achieved thanks to the reproducibility of all the nodes (\textbf{R1}) (\textbf{R2}).
+With the ability to emulate complex topologies (\textbf{F5}) that include all the necessary services and devices, the platform can be entirely isolated from the network and thus prevent the possible propagation of attacks from the testbed to the outside network.
+Extensibility is also achieved thanks to the reproducibility of all the nodes (\textbf{R1}) (\textbf{R2}).
 The reproducibility allows other researchers to adapt existing nodes or create new ones to suit their needs.
 In addition, (\textbf{R2}) also allows labeling of the datasets generated by the testbed.